adrwxyz/kitchen.alxdr.ca/posts/2020-03-03-fesenjon-pomegranate-stew.md

 ---
+templateKey: project
-title: "Fesenjon Pomegranate Stew"
+title: Fesenjon Pomegranate Stew
-date: "2020-03-03"
+date: 2020-03-03T04:38:57.416Z
-categories:
-  - "recipe"
+slug: 2020-03-03-fesenjon-pomegranate-stew
+image: "IMG_8166-scaled.jpg"
+order: 1
+description:
 tags:
-  - "beef"
+- beef
-  - "chicken"
+- chicken
-  - "meal-plan"
+- meal-plan
-  - "persian"
+- persian
-  - "stew"
+- stew
-coverImage: "IMG_8166-scaled.jpg"
 ---

-Estimate serves 8-12 meals

-### Walnuts
+# Walnuts

 1\.
 Toast 1 pound (about 4-4.5 cups) walnuts using one of these methods:
 a) spread in a single layer in large skillet and toast on medium high, stirring frequently until lightly toasted